 - Q: HAS ANY MATERIAL CHANGE IN THE PURCHASE PRICE OCCURRED SINCE THE TIME THAT THE ASSET PURCHASE AGREEMENT WAS SIGNED AND, IF SO, HOW DO WE VIEW THAT CHANGE? - A: Yes.
 While the cash portion of this transaction has not changed, the amount of liabilities to be assumed by VidCon has declined meaningfully from \$11,200,000 at the time of signing to approximately \$8,000,000 as of the date of this proxy statement, and these may continue to vary between now and the closing date.
 The reduction has resulted because our deferred revenue obligation, representing our obligation to perform our existing service contracts, has declined as we have fulfilled those contracts without adding new contracts to replace them at the same pace.
-This has reduced the deferred revenue liability to be assumed by VidCon and, in turn, the purchase price has declined by this same amount, since fewer liabilities are being assumed.
-We do not believe this alters the determination that this transaction is in our best interests, because we have retained the revenue and income associated with the performed contracts, and VidCon is buying the business as it is experiencing declines in bookings of new service contracts.
+This has reduced the deferred revenue liability to be assumed by VidCon and, in turn, the purchase price has declined by believe this alters the determination that this transaction is in our best interests, because we have retained the revenue and income associated with the performed contracts, and VidCon is buying the business as it is experiencing declines in bookings of new service contracts.